sarathsreedharan/icaps2024.github.io/content/summerschool.md

 - Summer school:       Monday, 27 May to Friday, 31 May 2024.

 Application data required:
-- Basic information to be provided in the google document (made available soon).
+- Basic information to be provided in the [google document](https://docs.google.com/forms/d/e/1FAIpQLSetvlhWIMTFmrIYhpjSv53Nu6lE1xk4WD3WJT2-jNysQVlHcw/viewform?usp=sf_link).
 - A *light-weight* motivation letter describing the relevance of the Summer School and how you would benefit from it.
 It is perfectly fine if the topics covered are a bit further away from what you do in your research -- after all, it's about learning something new!
 - A CV.
 - Our [consent form by your supervisor](https://icaps24.icaps-conference.org/files/AdvisorForm.pdf), confirming the applicant's identity and consent to attend the summer school.
 - If you request financial aid, provide a letter of recommendation by your supervisor, which should also lay out the necessity for this aid.

 Please merge the documents in the order provided into one single PDF.
-You will then have to upload it via google forms (link will be provided once applications open).
+You will then have to upload it via [google forms](https://docs.google.com/forms/d/e/1FAIpQLSetvlhWIMTFmrIYhpjSv53Nu6lE1xk4WD3WJT2-jNysQVlHcw/viewform?usp=sf_link).
 Note that google forms strictly requires a google account because of the file upload.
 We apologize for this.

 Applications will be reviewed for admission after submission is closed.
 Note that admissions will *not* be assessed based on a first-come-first-serve basis, so every application that arrives before the closing date will be evaluated fairly, no matter when they were submitted.